 Joshua teaches classes to both kids and teens.
 His classes have actors from the age range of 10 - 17 in his youth classes.
-He teaches his youth actors the same process he teaches his adult actors.
-The format listed above for the adult classes are the same format the youth classes follow.
+He teaches his youth actors using the same process and format he uses to teach his adult actors.
 His classes are for young actors who want to approach their auditions like a professional.
 He requires his actors to prepare their material every class.
 There are many programs in town where the instructors or coaches are not specific or critical with their young actors.
 They praise the work, regardless of what the work is.
 Joshua is not one of these instructors.
 He comes from a sports background and believes that praise is dependent on the work put in.
 Joshua is supportive and constructive, but also expects the young actors to apply themselves.

 Every young actor works every class, no exceptions.
 Once a month the actors will have a taped audition or "producer session" and watch the playback of their performance at the end of class.
 The youth classes also covers audition and on-set etiquette.
 Joshua has worked with thousands of young actors and several of his clients are series regulars on Nickelodeon and the Disney Channel.
 He works with students just starting their acting journey and actors who have been working for 20 years.